An Office Kitchen Becomes a Busy Family Hub

 As first-time renovators, we knew absolutely nothing about the remodeling process.
 We have a strict co-op board, so our biggest questions and concerns were about going through the co-op approval process, making sure the project was completely on schedule, and not going over budget.

 In the end, our kitchen cost between $45,000 – $50,000, including materials, appliances, and some small upgrades.
 A large chunk of the budget went toward upgrading our entire electrical panel to bring it up to code.

 Our Sweeten contractors were helpful and spent time explaining different options for flooring, counters, and other materials.

-Sweeten was valuable in providing the ability to look through different contractor profiles and viewing previous work.
+Sweeten was valuable in providing the ability to look through different contractor profiles who worked in the Bronx and view previous work.
 It was nice to know that everyone on the site had been vetted.

 It’s so hard to pick what’s our favorite part of the kitchen!
 We love the countertops, the open shelves, and the workspace.
 For cooking, the large sink and spray faucet has been a game-changer.

 Thank you, Sally and Aaron, for sharing your new kitchen with us!